Ken5998/OpenCore-VMware-Workstation-AMD/README.md

 ## Post-installation
 After the complete installation of macOS there are some changes to do:

 **EFI FOLDER**
+* Download the EFI folder from the [releases](https://github.com/Ken5998/OpenCore-VMware-Workstation-AMD/releases) page
-* Copy the EFI folder of the USB into the EFI partition of the VM
+* Copy the folder of the USB into the EFI partition of the VM
-* Download the MountEFI software and mount the partition of the USB and the macOS Disk
+* Download the [MountEFI](https://github.com/corpnewt/MountEFI) software and mount the partition of the USB and the macOS Disk
 * Replace the content of the macOS disk with the USB EFI content

 After that **eject** the USB and shutdown the VM.